Ben Kweller: Circuit Boredom (2021)

+Cover the Mirrors (2025)

+Kweller released his seventh studio album, Cover the Mirrors, on May 30, 2025, via the Noise Company.

 Austin City Limits performances

 Kweller played the 2003 Austin City Limits Music Festival at the conclusion of his tour, where he played Sha Sha in its entirety.

 He returned to the Austin City Limits in 2004 when he performed on the Bank of America stage.

 As part of his 2006 tour, Kweller played the Austin City Limits, where he was plagued by a severe nosebleed for the entirety of his set.
 After covering his guitar in blood, he attempted to stop the flow by inserting a travel-size tampon thrown onto the stage by a fan, which expanded painfully during a performance of "This Is War".
 After attempting to play "Falling" at a piano which he also covered in blood, Kweller was forced to end the set early.

 In spring of 2007, Kweller co-headlined with his label-mates Gomez.
 He continued through the summer with his own string of headlining dates which eventually ended at ACL fest.
 This time, he did not get a bloody nose; however, commemorative T-shirts were sold at the merchandise booth with fake blood stains that said "ACL 2007: The return of Ben Kweller".

 Immediately following his performance at ACL, Kweller began recording his fourth full-length LP, a country record titled Changing Horses in Austin, Texas on September 21, 2007.